Krubico/AutoClass/README.md

 How to use:
-Step 1: You put in your dataset (.csv) (You can convert your excel dataset to csv) Step 2: You wait
+Step 1: You put in your dataset (.csv) (You can convert your excel dataset to csv) Step 2: Wait
-Step 3: You get the best classifier, parameters and score for your dataset
+Step 3: Get the best classifier, parameters and score for your dataset

 Dataset Format:
 Independent variables | Dependent variables